warengonzaga/bmc-updates-bot/README.md

 ## Contributing

 Contributions are welcome, create a pull request to this repository and I will review your code.
 Please consider to submit your pull request to the ```dev``` branch.
-Thank you !
-Don't forget to read and follow the [contribution guidelines](contributing.md) and [code of conduct](code-of-conduct.md) first.
+Thank you!
+Don't forget to read and follow the [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) first.

 ## Community